TCOTC/Whisper/README.md

 This theme draws inspiration from the design concepts of [Savor](https://github.com/royc01/notion-theme) and [Asri](https://github.com/mustakshif/Asri) themes.
 We extend our heartfelt thanks to their creators.

+Special thanks to [StarDustSheep/pink-room](https://github.com/StarDustSheep/pink-room) for creating the beautiful heading block icons for us.

 ### Future Plans

 If you have ideas or questions, feel free to reach out via [GitHub Issues](https://github.com/TCOTC/Whisper/issues).
 We plan to continuously refine the details of the theme.